-If your planning proposal falls within or near a registered park or garden you will need to assess what impact your proposal will have on the park/garden and may have to include details of this within your Design and Access Statement.
+If your planning proposal falls within or near one you will need to assess what impact your proposal will have on the park/garden and may have to include details of this within your Design and Access Statement.

-The Environment Agency have identified parts of Newark and Sherwood as being at risk from flooding.
+Flood Risk - The Environment Agency have identified parts of the District as being at risk from flooding.
 If you are developing a property that lies within an area at risk from flooding you may be required to provide a Flood Risk Assessment with your application.
-If you want more information about flooding, including whether your property is within an area at risk from flooding, you can go to Environment Agency website - what's in your backyard.
+Further information is available from Environment Agency.

 Contaminated land - Sometimes land, particularly within built up areas, may have been contaminated by previous uses such as a petrol station or in association with coal mining.
 Our environmental health officers are able to help you if you think your land may be contaminated.
 We will also need a Contaminated Land Survey to be submitted with your application.

 Article 4 Directions - Permitted development rights are rights allowing certain types of development to be undertaken without the need for planning permission.
 This direction can be placed on buildings or land (particularly in sensitive areas) and removes some or all of the building's or land's permitted development rights.
 For example, it can restrict the ability to remove existing windows or to erect fencing.